 As a last finishing touch, I printed this cute little card for my toddler to color.
 I simply took the color out of an Internet photo (using the sketch feature in Photoshop).

 The card was hysterical because my toddler painted random paint splotches on the inside of the card.
 So it really was a card about nothing 🙂

 Even though our restaurant Seinfeld-themed party wasn’t as grandiose as our usual parties, it was just perfect with these special details:)

-Bridget was so surprised and happy –and of course, loved the theme!
+My sister was completely surprised, and of course, she loved the theme!
 The guests enjoyed themselves too!

-A few broke into their goody bags during the party, but sadly, I didn’t see anyone eating their snickers with a fork and knife :)
+A few Seinfeld party guests broke into their goody bags during the party, but sadly, I didn’t see anyone eating their snickers with a fork and knife…